19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 ### Composition of offences

-72\.—(1) The Director-General may, in his discretion, compound any offence under this Act which is prescribed to be a compoundable offence by accepting from the person reasonably suspected of having committed the offence a sum not exceeding $5,000.
+72\.—(1) The Director-General may, in his discretion, compound any offence under this Act which is prescribed to be a compoundable offence by accepting from the person reasonably suspected of having committed the offence a sum not exceeding —

+(a) one half of the amount of the maximum fine that is prescribed for the offence; or

+(b) $15,000,

+whichever is the lower.

+[4/2002]

 (2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence except that any compensation, damages, fees, costs or expenses which are provided to be paid under this Act shall remain payable.